Introduction

 1. Origin of the English Language

-The origin of the English language harks back to the 5th century, subsequent to the departure of the Romans from Britain.
-During that time, immigrant tribes called the Angles, the Saxons, and the Jutes moved from present-day Germany and Denmark to the British Isles.
-This brought with them dialects that, together, formed the so-called Old English.
+The English language originated in the 5th century after the Romans left Britain.
+During this period, the Angles, Saxons, and Jutes migrated from present-day Germany and Denmark to the British Isles and brought with them Germanic dialects that eventually formed Old English.
+In fact, the word “English” comes from the Angles, whose name also gave rise to “England.”

 2. The Evolution Through Middle English